-In carrying out our day to day activities, we process and store personal information relating to our supporters, volunteers and supporting churches and we are therefore required to adhere to the requirements of current legislation GDPR 2018 We take our responsibilities very seriously and we ensure the personal information that we obtain is held, used, transferred and otherwise processed in accordance with the legislation.
+In carrying out our day to day activities, we process and store personal information relating to our supporters, volunteers and supporting churches and we are therefore required to adhere to the requirements of current legislation UK GDPR which is supported by the Data protection act of 2018 We take our responsibilities very seriously and we ensure the personal information that we obtain is held, used, transferred and otherwise processed in accordance with the legislation.

 What personal information do we collect?

 Personal information is information that can be used to identify you.
 It can include your name, email address, postal address, telephone number, mobile telephone number, bank account details (for donations), and whether you are a UK tax payer so that we can claim Gift Aid (please rest assured that we do not collect information about your actual tax payments, just whether you are a tax payer).
 We collect personal information about you when you ask about our activities, make a donation to us, register for an event, engage with our social media, request email newsletters and publications, or otherwise give us personal information.